Moses Ledama Sunkuli appointed new IEBC acting CEO

-The Independent Electoral and Boundaries Commission has appointed its director of electoral operations, Moses Ledama Sunkuli, as acting Chief Executive Officer for six months.
+The Independent Electoral and Boundaries Commission has appointed its director of electoral operations, Moses Ledama Sunkuli, as acting Chief Executive Officer.

 Sunkuli will hold the position for six months before a substantive CEO is recruited.